One of the common questions beginner cyclists ask is, how many speeds is my bike?

 10, 11 and 12-speeds explained

-Most road cyclists will often refer to their bikes’ drivetrain as 10, 11, or 12-speeds (10s, 11s, or 12s) with the assumption that they have two front chainrings.
+Most road cyclists will often refer to their bikes’ drivetrain as 10, 11, or 12-speeds (10s, 11s, or 12s), assuming there are two front chainrings.
 This would mean they have either 20, 22, or 24 available gear combinations.

 Sometimes, you’ll also hear cyclists referring to their bikes as 1X or 1-by, which means there’s only a single front chainring.
 Combined with a 10, 11, or 12-speed rear cassette, they’ll have 10, 11, or 12 available gear combinations.
 1X is common for gravel bikes.